 Although all 5 reasons are valid, experience has shown that 80% of the time you will encounter the first two reasons as the impetus for the implementation of the processes.
-Executive management is looking for ways to improve the operations budget and the profit margins for their company and the Inventory carrying costs is usually the second-highest number on their Balance sheet (Resource Overhead is usually the first).
+Executive management is looking for ways to improve the operations budget and the profit margins for their company.
+Inventory carrying costs are the second-highest number on their Balance sheet (Resource Overhead is the first).
 Major investors like venture capitalists and financial institutions will want to audit the Inventory on-hand reporting to make sure that the numbers are accurate and that there are not some misleading business practices in place.
 The stronger the inventory control system, the more accurate these numbers are and in turn the shorter the investor audits can last.

 A company that is always “In Search of Excellence” or steadfast in the beliefs of “Six Sigma” will hold a manager to Key Performance Indicators (KPI’s) that are based around productivity and cost reduction.
 They will also want to make sure that their management personnel is “Champions of Change.”
 This is critical to the cause of improved practices or else the processes will remain stagnant and resistant to new philosophies and overall change.
-For more information, please also check out the Impact of Inventory Control Systems on your Supply chain.
+To learn more about this, please check out the Impact of Inventory Control Systems on your Supply chain.

-In a perfect world, the material would be consumed onto a work order or into a process batch as soon as they are received onsite.
+In a perfect world, the material would be consumed onto a work order or into a process batch as soon as it is received onsite.
 Likewise, Finished Goods would be sold and shipped out to a customer as soon as the manufacturing operation is complete.
 These practices would optimize costs and reduce the need for having Inventory on-hand, however, this is rarely the reality.

 Factors that contribute to the need to carry inventory and practice Inventory Control:

 Manufacturing Operations and Material availability:

 - Many manufacturers will run a 24/7 production schedule.
 (24 hours a day, 7 days a week)